Indianapolis Property Division Attorney

 Pursuing An Equitable Distribution Of Marital Property

 Getting married is often much easier than getting divorced.
 Part of this stems from the complexity of dividing your assets and debts.
 This can be even harder the longer you and your spouse were married.
-Attorney Angela Trapp has extensive experience handling divorces involving a substantial amount of assets and debts.
-As an Indianapolis divorce lawyer, she has what it takes to make this process as smooth as possible for you.
+Attorney Angie Trapp has extensive experience handling divorces involving a substantial amount of assets and debts.
+She has what it takes to make this process as smooth as possible for you.
 During an initial consultation, she will work with you to understand the extent of your marital property, including:

 - Family home